arey1911/StatOrdPattHxC/README.md

 ## Installation

-You can install the development version of StatOrdPattHxC like so:
+You can install the development version of StatOrdPattHxC in R with the following commands:

 ``` r
 install.packages("devtools")